victorx64/devrating/docs/white-paper.md

 ## Quality of code

-A high-quality code is a code that changes easily.
+A high-quality code is code that changes easily.
 The less code you have to remove to meet new requirements, the more maintainable is the codebase.

 Thus, each removal of the code is an omission of the programmer who wrote this code.
-The task of the programmer is to minimize possible changes, making the codebase better.
+The goal of a programmer is to minimize possible changes, making the codebase easy to update.

 Having a history of code changes, we can numerically calculate the quality of the programmer's code.
-Modifying a line is deleting the old, then adding a new line.

 ## Rating system